Truly ugly v Trulli beautiful

 Our host had recommended a place that he said was his favourite restaurant in Alberobello.
 Vito agreed saying whenever he and his wife ate out they would go there.
 Both our host and Vito raved about the antipasti de casa.

 Gli Ulivi is a fascinating place.
 At street level it appears to be a normal house with fine green flecks of light on the path.
-To the right is the front door complete with child’s bike, which enticed Mirinda towards until an elderly chap in a flouro jacket who was watching the parked cars in the street, frantically waved her away; to the left is a green fairy light lit staircase going down.
+To the right is the front door complete with child’s bike, which enticed Mirinda, until an elderly chap in a flouro jacket who was watching the parked cars in the street, frantically waved her away; to the left is a green fairy light lit staircase going down.
 And so we descended.
 At the bottom is the restaurant in an extension that would seat many, many diners.
 And that’s without the outside terrace area.

 We took our seats and duly ordered the antipasti de casa and pizza to follow (oh, what fools we were, what simple fools!)
 And the dishes started to come out.
 They kept coming out and coming out.
 Even when the table was full it wasn’t enough as more little bowls of food appeared.
 We were being engulfed by the food that we were supposed to engulf.